mattray/inspec-iggy/README.md

      [--log-location=LOG_LOCATION]    Location to send diagnostic log messages to. (default: STDOUT or Inspec::Log.error) [--platform=gcp|aws|azure]       Cloud provider name
      [--resourcepath=INSPEC_CLOUD_RESOURCE_PATH] Location of inspec-gcp|inspec-aws|inspec-azure resources
-     Note: --resourcepath should point to the directory where inspec-<cloud_provider> resource pack is downloaded/cloned from Github.
+     Note: --resourcepath should point to the directory where inspec-<cloud_provider> resource pack is downloaded/cloned from GitHub.

 # InSpec Terraform Negative<a name="itn"></a>